THX 1138: Etymology and references

 The significance of the name THX 1138 has been the subject of much speculation.
-In an interview for the DVD compilation Reel Talent, which included Lucas's original 4EB short, Lucas stated that he chose the letters and numbers for their aesthetic qualities, especially their symmetry.
-According to the book Cinema by the Bay, published by LucasBooks, Lucas named the film after his telephone number while in college: 849-1138—the letters THX correspond to the numbers 8, 4, and 9 on the keypad.
-However, Walter Murch states in the DVD's audio commentary that he always believed Lucas intended THX to be "sex", LUH to be "love", and SEN to be "sin".
-John Lithgow, in "The Film School Generation" segment of the DVD series American Cinema, described the title THX 1138 as "reading like a license plate number."
+Lucas chose the letters and numbers for their aesthetic qualities, especially their symmetry.
+Lucas named the film after his telephone number while in college, 849-1138—the letters THX correspond to the numbers 8, 4, and 9 on the keypad.
+However, Walter Murch said that he always believed that Lucas intended THX to be "sex", LUH to be "love", and SEN to be "sin".
+John Lithgow described the title THX 1138 as "reading like a license plate number".

-Numerous references to "1138" or "THX 1138" appear throughout the Star Wars films, as well as other films by George Lucas.
-For example, THX 138 is the license plate number of John Milner's hot rod in American Graffiti.
-Lucas also founded THX Ltd., developer of the "THX" audio/visual reproduction standards.
+Numerous references to "1138" or "THX 1138" appear throughout the Star Wars franchise, and other of Lucas' films.
+THX 138 is the license plate number of John Milner's hot rod in American Graffiti.
+Lucas founded THX Ltd., developer of the "THX" audiovisual reproduction standards.

+It is also widely believed that The Misfits' song "We Are 138" is lyrically inspired from the film.
+Their songwriter Glenn Danzig has repeatedly denied this, claiming instead that the song is "about violence."